sgolovine/fav.sh/code/README.md

 **chrome** - run `yarn chrome`, this will build the extension and open Chrome with the extension installed

+**settings page** - the settings page when accessed from the extension doesn't support hot reloading (¯\_(ツ)_/¯).
+If you are developing on the settings page I recommend running it directly using `start:settings`.
+Communication with the extension is accomplished via `browser.storage`

 ## How to build